Mosamorphing/WTF-React/07_More on States/readme.md

 # Summary

-In this lecture, we examined React state; the concept of React hooks, why we use react states, and we also learnt about how to use React states to store and update values within our component.
+In this lecture, we examined how to use states to store and update a more complex set of values and also learnt some real-world application of the state hook.

 # Exercise

-Initiate a state as an empty string, then go ahead to update the state value by setting it to your name.
-Simple right?
-Do the same for an object and an array and see how easy it is.
-Go ahead and get your hands dirty.
+Try and setup a list where you can add items to the said list, not just one item this time but two, or even three.
+Now go ahead and get your hands dirty.